Author

 Water Filter Types: What Each One Removes (Micron & NSF)

-A plain comparison of sediment, carbon block, reverse osmosis, UV, ion-exchange softeners, and whole-house filters, with what each removes, typical micron ratings, and the NSF/ANSI standard that backs the claim.
+A comparison of sediment, carbon, reverse osmosis, UV, and softener filters: what each removes, micron ratings, and the NSF/ANSI standard behind each claim.

 Quick answer: No single filter removes everything.
 Sediment filters catch particles by micron size, carbon reduces chlorine and many chemicals, reverse osmosis handles dissolved solids like nitrate and arsenic, UV inactivates microbes, and softeners exchange hardness ions.
 Match the filter to your water report, then confirm the exact model carries the right NSF/ANSI certification.